Hotel Designs editor Hamish Kilburn talks to Jesper Thomsen, co-founder of the Outstanding Property Award London.

-HK / Why is London such a significant destination to base these awards?
+HK: Why is London such a significant destination to base these awards on?

 JT: Many awards are confined to a single industry within the property sector; An Architecture Award, is for Architects, by Architects.
 An interior design award, is for interior designers, by interior designers and so on.
 OPAL reaches fully across the property sector.
 It offers a three-way synergy between our three main entry categories; Property Development, Architecture and Interior Design.
 These industries continuously collaborate to create exciting projects, each bringing their expertise, and combined, they deliver outstanding designs.
 We are also very proud of our talented jury panel who will evaluate the global entries, they are our backbone and aspiration to those who enter our award.

-HK / What other destinations around the globe would you are design hotspots?
+HK: What other destinations around the globe would you say are design hotspots?

-JT / There are so many.
-I recently visited Extremadura, a remote and less traveled part of Spain.
+JT: There are so many.
+I recently visited Estremadura, a remote and less travelled part of Spain.
 Here, in the historic town of Cáceres, inside its UNSECO walled city and housed in a beautifully restored 16th-century palace is the stunning hotel Atrio.
 Striking white minimalist architectural features blends lovingly with the old stone walls and shiny black wooden floors.
-The surrounding streets have no tourist shops, nor huge crowds with selfie sticks you’d typically find in places of such beauty, just quaint, peaceful alleys defined by sandstone and ivy leaf clad palaces.
-The rooms and amenities are styled in a fashionable 60s Scandinavian design, Miles Davies’ Blue Note years playing softly in the background, a pleasing opposition to the striking view onto the empty medieval square below.
+The surrounding streets have no tourist shops, nor huge crowds with selfie sticks you’d typically find in places of such beauty, just quaint, peaceful alleys defined by sandstone and ivy leaf-clad palaces.
+The rooms and amenities are styled in a fashionable 60s Scandinavian design, Miles Davies’ Blue Note years playing softly in the background, a pleasing opposition to the striking view of the empty medieval square below.
 Atrio is also home to a fabulous two-starred Michelin restaurant boasting one of the finest wine cellars in the world.
 I thoroughly recommend a visit here.

-JT / I like Aquavit in St. James.
-Maybe I’m a bit impartial due to my Scandinavian roots, here you can eat classic dishes such as gravid lax in a beautiful, sumptuous setting.
-I also like the buzz of The Ned, the physical scale of it is bars, and restaurant area is incredible.
-There is also the Standard Hotel, a funky design offering fantastic views over Londons’ city to one side and the clock tower of St. Pancras to the other, so close it feels glued onto their windows.
+JT: I like Aquavit in St. James, but maybe I’m a bit impartial due to my Scandinavian roots.
+Here, you can eat classic dishes such as gravid lax in a beautiful, sumptuous setting.
+I also like the buzz of The Ned, the physical scale of it is bars, and restaurants area is incredible.
+I just had a sneak peek of the yet to be launched upstairs bar and restaurant of the Standard Hotel, a funky design offering fantastic views over Londons’ city to one side and the clock tower of St. Pancras to the other, so close it feels glued onto their windows.